-Michelle Kaufmann with Google, Linus Saavedra with Bjarke Ingels Group and Chi-Tsai Liu with OLIN Landscape Architecture presented images and information about the proposed project.
+Michelle Kaufmann, Architect-in-Residence with Google, Linus Saavedra with Bjarke Ingels Group, and ChiTsai Liu with OLIN Landscape Architecture presented images and information about the proposed project.

 Commissioner Howe asked Josh Mello, representing Google, for his thoughts on how the Commission can ensure that the 18 on-site parking spaces are accessible to the Bay Trail.
-Mr. Mello recommended any condition allow Google and staff to determine the exact location but specify that the parking should have direct pedestrian access to the Bay Trail entrance points.
-Commissioner Howe confirmed with Mr. Mello that Google does not plan to require identification to park at the property and that they are amenable to updating the Commission on the Bay Trail parking plans after they have been finalized.
+Mr. Mello responded that any condition should allow Google and staff to determine the exact location but specify that the parking should have direct pedestrian access to the Bay Trail entrance points.
+Commissioner Howe confirmed Planning Commission with Mr. Mello that Google does not plan to require identification to park at the property and that they are amenable to updating the Commission on the Bay Trail parking plans after they have been finalized.